 My super 8, cassette tapes and tubs of art materials spill out of boxes.
-A box of brightly coloured graffiti paints has just arrived. which I know alarms the custodians of this Grade 1 listed building.
+A box of brightly coloured graffiti paints has just arrived; I’m not sure what I want to use them for.
 Located in the heart of London, just around the corner from Trafalgar Square and Buckingham Palace is a considerable change, to say the least, from my previous studios located in the genuinely demonic darklands of Strangeways Prison and Miles Platting, Manchester.

 At the core of what I’m interested in is rhythm, catchiness, and atmosphere.
 It always starts with a beat; the simpler the better..a beat makes solid things melt into thin air, into being.

 Having made two albums with ‘sellotape and lego’, that is, a minimal handful of lo-fi equipment, it was time to acquire some new gear, and I could finally invest a bit of £ into this.
 NS10 monitors instead of £30 Sony hi fi speakers.
 A mixing console instead of a Tascam 8 track.
 An Arp Odyssey Mk II from 1976.
-(The cheap gear is still here and important – more to follow on studio stuff).
+(The cheap gear is still here and important ).

 I wanted to work with rhythm in a more efficient, immediate way and introduced an analogue sequencer to the heart of the process.
-Having acquired a Doepfer midi analogue sequencer I can now use this to generate several lines of percussive, atmospheric or melodic textures that are in sync.
-This is particularly useful being a solo artist; it simply means I can make more sounds, more quickly.
+I acquired a Doepfer MAQ 16/3 midi analogue sequencer.

-I want my process to entail turning dials, pushing faders and pressing buttons with minimal involvement from the laptop.
-My process is far from laptop-orientated, but I had spent many hours every day finessing parts of Hinterland on humble Garageband, and it re-emphasized how much I dislike the static inaction of staring at a computer screen, which feels dangerously similar to doing admin in an office.
+I want minimal involvement from the laptop.
+My process is far from laptop-orientated, but I had spent many hours every day finessing parts of Hinterland on humble Garageband, and it re-emphasized how much I dislike the static inaction of staring at a computer screen.

-It is a jigsaw of analogue and oldish equipment; exploring how they do – or don’t – speak to each other.
-Much of my time has been spent reading manuals.
-The scene is now set to conjure beats from hard surfaces, to coax new songs into life.
-I grapple with a new space, new equipment, new processes, and the endlessly strange and challenging process of making new music./
+I have a jigsaw in from of me – of different bits of gear, new, old, cheapo, the odd vintage piece.
+The scene is now set to figure how to make it all work in some kind of coherent way.
+To conjure beats from hard surfaces, to coax new songs into life.
+I start to grapple with a new space, new equipment, new processes, and the endlessly strange and challenging compulsion to make music.